karlkurzer/SUMO_TraCI/README.md

-# SUMO_network
+# SUMO_TraCI

-An examplary SUMO network to get started quickly.
+An exemplary SUMO network with a Python TraCI interface to get started quickly.

-Start the simulation by running: `python main.py`
+Make sure that Start the simulation by running: `python main.py`